ufs-community/uwtools/docs/sections/contributor_guide/developer_setup.rst

     conda install -y -c maddenp condev

-3. In a clone of the :uwtools:`workflow-tools repository<>`, create the development shell.
+3. In a clone of the :uwtools:`uwtools repository<>`, create the development shell.

   .. code-block:: text

-    cd /to/your/workflow-tools/clone
+    cd /to/your/uwtools/clone
     make devshell

-If the above is successful, you will be in a ``workflow-tools`` development shell.
+If the above is successful, you will be in a ``uwtools`` development shell.
 See below for usage information.
 You may exit the shell with ``exit`` or ``ctrl-d``.

 Future ``make devshell`` invocations will be almost instantaneous, as the underlying virtual environment will already exist.
 In general, all source code changes will be immediately live in the development shell, subject to execution, test, etc. But some changes – especially to the contents of the ``recipe/`` directory, or to the ``src/setup.py`` module – may require recreation of the development shell.
 If you know this is needed, or when in doubt: